mattrich98/Portfolio/README.md

 ______________________________________________________________

 Will make carousel for experience and contact in home section; besides projects, then I don't need to come up with ideas for those.

+I would like to try the mobile-first approach to things